uzhdag/pathpy/README.md

 Please make sure that you use the pyPI name `pathpy2` as the package name `pathpy` is currently blocked.

-If you want to install the latest development version, you can install it direvctly from git by typing:
+If you want to install the latest development version, you can install it directly from the gitHub repository by typing:

 `> pip install git+git://github.com/uzhdag/pathpy.git`